Q: Who are the “Indigenous people of Australia”?

 A: The correct pronunciation regardless of how it is spelt is always Gubbi Gubbi (pronunciation: Gub-bee Gub-bee).

 Kabi Kabi/ Gabi Gabi is the incorrect spelling and pronunciation of the Gubbi Gubbi language group.
 Kabi Kabi is the foreigner’s interpretation of the language name of Gubbi Gubbi.

-To pay respect to the traditional owners, the correct spelling and pronunciation of Gubbi Gubbi should be said.
-Anyone who refers to the traditional owners as the Kabi Kabi people in pronounciation are misinformed.
-The correct pronunciation of the local Aboriginal traditional owners is the Gubbi Gubbi people (Gub-bee Gub-bee).
+To pay respect to the Traditional Owners, the correct spelling and pronunciation of Gubbi Gubbi should be said.
+Anyone who refers to the Traditional Owners as the Kabi Kabi people in pronounciation are misinformed.
+The correct pronunciation of the local Aboriginal Traditional Owners is the Gubbi Gubbi people (pronounciation: Gub-bee Gub-bee).